 |Rate this page|

-This is the fourth review of the best books focusing on WW2 naval history.
+This is the sixth review of the best books focusing on WW2 naval history.
 I hope you find it of value, and many thanks to Pen & Sword.

 Next Month's Book Review

 For some years contributors to the site have been preparing drawings of WW2 ships.
 The principal difficulty has been the availability of accurate plans.
 This book publishes the official plans from the collections of the National Maritime Museum.
 So is it problem solved?